Svehla/openapi-typed-express/docs/article.md

 - 5. Support of REST-API

-I tried `hapi.js`, `nest.js`, and other libraries but unfortunately, I found nothing, so I decide to create my solution which will fully satisfy our needs.
+I tried `hapi.js`, `nest.js`, and other libraries but unfortunately, I found nothing, so I decided to create my solution which would fully satisfy our needs.

-This article is intended to open discussion if the API and whole view on the problem is proper and check if other people like the same approach as I do.
+This article is intended to open a discussion if the API and the whole view on the problem is appropriate and to check if other people like the same approach as I do.

-Thanks to simple APIs you can easily integrate express endpoints one after another without breaking existing functionality with raw express API.
+Thanks to simple APIs you can easily integrate Express endpoints one after another without breaking existing functionality with raw Express API.

 ## Patterns used in the package API

 ### SSOT / DRY

 Many programmers try hard to keep the code DRY _(don't repeat yourself)_.
 I think that a much more important pattern for clean code is the SSOT _(single source of truth)_.
-It's so important to have a definition of your business state in only one place in your codebase.
-If you duplicate some parts of the state in more places you end up that programs will do bugs because they will forget to update more parts of the codebase.
+It's very important to have a definition of your business state in only one place in your codebase.
+If you duplicate some parts of the state in more places you will end up with bugs in your programs because you will forget to update all the relevant parts of the codebase.

-### Decorators vs High order function
+### Decorators vs Higher order functions

-I decided to use simple pure Javascript high-order-function to decorate handlers instead of fancy pants class-based decorators API to simply keep good old express API of endpoints and not to be dependent on fancy experimental compilers options like decorators and so on.
+I decided to use a simple pure Javascript higher order function to decorate handlers instead of fancy pants class-based decorators API to simply keep the good old Express API of endpoints and not to be dependent on fancy experimental compilers options like decorators and so on.
 [If you want to know more about it, check this article.](https://dev.to/svehla/why-reflect-metadata-suc-s-5fal)

 ## Package future?

-In the future, I would like to add few features which could add more flexibility to define a schema for express handler endpoint
+In the future, I would like to add few features which could add more flexibility to define a schema for Express handler endpoint

 **Cyclic dependencies**

-Cyclic dependencies of data types, similar as [graphql](https://www.npmjs.com/package/graphql) have already been defined.
+Cyclic dependencies of data types, similar to [graphql](https://www.npmjs.com/package/graphql) have already been defined.

 **Better support of creating custom data type**

-In the current library there is no official way how to create custom data type with custom validators and custom type inference and you have to use one of pre-defined types `tBoolean` `tNumber` `tUnion` `tNonNullable` `tAny` `tObject` `tCustomScalar` `tString`.
+In the current library there is no official way how to create a custom data type with custom validators and custom type inference and you have to use one of the pre-defined types `tBoolean` `tNumber` `tUnion` `tNonNullable` `tAny` `tObject` `tCustomScalar` `tString`.

 ## What do you think?

-In my humble opinion, the `npm` ecosystem is missing some strong Typescript-supported solutions on how to handle that basic stuff like HTTP schema defining.
+In my humble opinion, the `npm` ecosystem is missing some strong Typescript-supported solutions for handling that basic stuff like HTTP schema defining.

 I would like to know your opinion about this kind of package API.

-If you have some topics to discuss don't be shy to say them out loud in the comment section and open discussion.
+If you have any topics to discuss don't be shy to say them out loud in the comment section and open discussion.

 **If you enjoyed reading the article don’t forget to like it to tell me if it makes sense to continue.**